esparno/CreateDummyParquet/README.md

 # CreateDummyParquet
-creates a dummy parquet file
+The purpose of this project is to create a dummy parquet file